GabrielBG010/FinalProject/README.md

 The end product is an app that can be executed from the command line, in which you can select a folder or environment to analyze.

+### Instalation
+This app (that is still a beta) works in a Conda Environment under Windows.
+In order to install it, this repository should be copied i your computer and then Make sure that the following dependencies are installed:
+    - python=3.6
+    - luigi==2.8.10
+    - matplotlib==3.1.2
+    - matplotlib-venn==0.11.5
+    - pandas==0.25.3
+If not you have at least two different ways to do it:

+#### Option 1)
+Execute
+pip install luigi matplotlib pandas matplotlib_venn
+In order to install the missing dependencies

+#### Option 2)
+In the directory where you cloned the repository run: conda env create --file=rqlibenv.yaml
+Which creates a new environment from the yaml.file

 ### To Run
 In terminal (not pipenv shell),
 ```bash